rokhmanov/mcp-server-pskreporter/README.md

    - Check for typos and try partial matches

 4. **Claude Desktop can't connect**
-   - Verify the working directory path is correct
+   - Verify the path in `claude_desktop_config.json` is correct
-   - Ensure the server starts successfully when run manually: `uv run python pskreporter_mcp_server.py`
+   - Ensure the server starts successfully when run manually: `uv run pskreporter-mcp-server`
    - Check Claude Desktop logs for error messages

+5. **"Package does not provide any executables" error**
+   - Make sure you've installed the package: `uv pip install -e .`
+   - Verify the `pyproject.toml` has the correct script entry point
+   - Try running with `uvx --from . pskreporter-mcp-server` from the project directory

-5. **"File not found" errors**
+6. **"File not found" errors**
    - Make sure the working directory points to the folder containing `pskreporter_mcp_server.py`
    - Verify all project files are in the same directory